 Ready to say goodbye to foggy swim goggles once and for all?
 Here’s everything you need to know about the best anti-fog sprays to keep your goggle lens crystal-clear.

 So you’ve searched high and wide for the best pair of swim goggles to match your goals in the water.

 You’ve got your swim workouts lined up, the training suit, and a whole bunch of red-hot motivation.

 By the end of the first week of training you notice something not-so-awesome—your goggles are beginning to fog up as you work up a sweat.

 You do what we all instinctively do the first time this happens: you wipe the inside of the goggle lens with your fingers to momentarily clean the fog.

 Only this is just a quick fix: as you continue to exert yourself the fog quickly returns, only this time it happens faster and faster until you get to a point where you find yourself thumbing the inside of your goggles every couple of minutes in the water and barely able to see the rest of the time.

-Either throwing those fancy new goggles out and getting a new set or investing in some anti-fog spray.
+Either throw those fancy new goggles out and get a new set or invest in some anti-fog spray.